metaplex-foundation/developer-hub/src/pages/core-candy-machine/create.md

 - [Prepared Assets](/core-candy-machine/preparing-assets)
 - [Create Core Collection](/core/collections#creating-a-collection)

-If you wish to create your Candy Machine Assets into a collection (new or existing) you will need to supply the Core Collection upon creation of the Candy Machine V4.
+If you wish to create your Core Candy Machine Assets into a collection (new or existing) you will need to supply the Core Collection upon creation of the Core Candy Machine.

 ## Creating a Candy Machine

-{% dialect-switcher title="Create a Candy Machine" %}
+{% dialect-switcher title="Create a Core Candy Machine" %}
 {% dialect title="JavaScript" id="js" %}

 ```ts